jswny/sad/README.md

 # Deploy [![Build Status](https://travis-ci.com/jswny/deploy.svg?branch=master)](https://travis-ci.com/jswny/deploy)
-A pluggable set of scripts which can be dropped into a Discord bot repository to automatically deploy it.
+A drop-in set of scripts to deploy apps using Docker and SSH.

 ## Features
-- Automatic deployment
+- Automatic deployment from CI
-- Containerized deployment
+- Containerized deployments
-- Supports separate deployments for beta/stable bot channels
+- Supports separate deployments for beta/stable channels
-- Uses only SSH and Docker for deployment
+- Uses only SSH and Docker

 ## Requirements
-- **A server with SSH, Docker, and Docker Compose** for the bot to be deployed to
+- **A server with SSH, Docker, and Docker Compose** for the app to be deployed to
   - An SSH key to be used for deployment which has been added to an appropriate user on the server.
 The key can **not** have a password.
 - **A [Docker](https://hub.docker.com/) account** to push/pull the images from
 - **A CI service** to execute the deployments
   - **Note**: currently only Travis CI is supported, but porting this to other CI services should be easy, it is just a matter of modifying the configuration file.

 ## Usage
-1. Clone this repository into your Discord bot repository (or include it as a Git submodule)
+1. Include this repository as a git submodule inside your repository
-2. Encrypt your private deployment key into your CI service using OpenSSL `aes-256-cbc`, so that you have the encrypted key, the cypher key and the IV stored.
-For Travis CI this is `travis encrypt-file [--pro] ./deploy_key`, which will automatically add the two environment variables to your repository settings, and the local encrypted key file to the local filesystem.
+2. Encrypt your private deployment SSH key into using OpenSSL `aes-256-cbc`, so that you have the encrypted key, the cypher key and the IV stored.
+For Travis CI this is `travis encrypt-file [--pro] ./deploy_key`, which will automatically add the two environment variables to your CI repository settings, and the local encrypted key file to the local filesystem.
 3. Create the following secret environment variables in your CI service so that they won't be leaked:
-    - `DEPLOY_SERVER`: the SSH-enabled server to deploy the bot to
+    - `DEPLOY_SERVER`: the SSH-enabled server to deploy the app to
     - `DEPLOY_USERNAME`: the user to SSH into the server with (no password needed as)
-    - `DISCORD_TOKEN_BETA`: the Discord token to be used for the beta channel of the bot
-    - `DISCORD_TOKEN_STABLE`: the Discord token to be used for the stable channel of the bot
     - `DOCKER_PASSWORD`: password for the Docker account
     - `DOCKER_USERNAME`: username for the Docker account
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_KEY`: The encrypted deploy key cypher key
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_IV`: The encrypted deploy key cypher initialization vector
+    - One pair of environment variables for each variable which your app requires.
+Each one should have the same prefix, and either `_STABLE` or `_BETA` after the prefix to indicate which channel the variable corresponds to.
+For example, you should set `DEBUG_STABLE=false` and `DEBUG_BETA=true` if you want the variable `$DEBUG` to be available for your app.
-4. Create a `Dockerfile` for your bot
+4. Create a `Dockerfile` for your app
 5. Copy the default `docker-compose.yml` file.
 You can use your own Compose file, or add to the default one.
-Just make sure that the `$TAG` variable is used to grab the right image, and that any environment variables you need to pass through to your various services are included under the `environment:` key.
+Just make sure that the `$TAG` variable is used to grab the right image, and that any environment variables you need to pass through to your various app services are included under the `environment:` key.
 6. Copy the example configuration, and modify the following environment variables (all paths relative to the configuration file, optional variables should work without modification):
-    - `TEST_CMD`: the command to run the tests for the bot (if any, you can always just compile it)
+    - `TEST_CMD`: the command to run the tests for the app (if any, you can always just compile it)
     - `DEPLOY_ARTIFACTS_PATH`: the path of the `artifacts/` directory contained in this respository
     - `REPOSITORY` (**optional**): the repository name
     - `BRANCH` (**optional**): the git branch
-    - `BETA_BRANCH`: the git branch for the beta bot
+    - `BETA_BRANCH`: the git branch for the beta channel (`master` will be treated as the branch for the stable channel, and all other branches will not work)
+    - `DEPLOY_CHANNEL_VAR_PREFIXES`: the environment variable prefixes for the variables required by your app (see step 3 above for more information)
     - `ENCRYPTED_DEPLOY_KEY_PATH`: the path to the encrypted deploy key
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_KEY`: the encrypted deploy key cypher key
     - `ENCRYPTED_DEPLOY_KEY_IV`: the encrpyted deploy key initialization vector